Health Information and Tools > Patient Care Handouts > Breast Self-Exam: Care Instructions

 How do you do a breast self-exam?

-• The best time to examine your breasts is usually one week after your menstrual period begins.
+• Try to set a time each month to do a step-by-step breast self-exam.
+If you have a menstrual period, the best time to check your breasts is usually 1 week after your period begins.
 Your breasts should not be tender then.
-If you do not have periods, you might do your exam on a day of the month that is easy to remember.
+If you don't have periods, you might do your exam on a day of the month that is easy to remember.

 • Remove all your clothes above the waist and lie down.
 When you are lying down, your breast tissue spreads evenly over your chest wall, which makes it easier to feel all your breast tissue.